Sky lagoon Iceland Review

 Would I recommend the 7 Step Ritual Ticket?

 In fact, I would say your experience won’t be the same if you don’t go for it.
-At first I only wanted the basic ticket but after my husband told me its only $9 more for the ritual I decided to give it a go and I am so glad I did.
+At first I only wanted the basic ticket.
+After my husband told me it was only $9 more for the ritual I decided to give it a try; I am so glad I did.
 (Prices change depending on the season)

-In general, you can stay in each step however long you like, which is great if you like a sauna but don’t like the cold mist (or vice versa).
+In general, you can stay in each step however long you like.
+This is great if you like a sauna but don’t like the cold mist (or vice versa).

 I legitimately found the experience refreshing and recommend you add it onto your package.

 Side Note: while you start and ultimately finish the 7 Step Process in the big geothermal pool, other than the cold plunge you can only do the other steps once.

 Somehow they’ve struck a balance of the water being hot but not too hot.
 I’ve been in hot tubs where I’ve ultimately felt cold, and others where I felt like I needed to get out immediately to cool off.
 Thankfully that wasn’t the case here.

 Bigger Than You Think

 It was hard to gauge the size from pictures, but it was much bigger than I expected.

 There are lots of rock nooks and crannies including inlayed seating for groups to spread out in.